CollectionBuilder/cb-docs/docs/objects/derivatives.md

 nav_order: 5
 ---

-{:.alert .alert-yellow}
+# Generating Thumb and Small Object Derivatives

-**Note**: This section defines display derivative specifications for CollectionBuilder-CSV users and provides instructions for generating thumb and small derivatives using CollectionBuilder's built-in rake tasks.
+This section defines display specifications for derivative objects in CollectionBuilder-CSV, and provides instructions for generating thumb and small derivatives using CollectionBuilder-CSV's built-in rake tasks.

-## Creating Small and Thumb Derivatives
+## Thumb and Small Derivative Specifications

-Once your full-sized digital objects are organized, you will need to prepare display derivatives for every item.
+Once your full-sized digital objects are organized, you can prepare their display derivatives.
-This process can be automated for tif, jpg, png, and pdf files using the "Generate Derivatives" [Rake task](#generate-derivatives-rake-task).
+This process can be automated for tif, jpg, png, and pdf files using the ["Generate Derivatives" Rake task](#generate-derivatives-rake-task).

-This rake task will produce a "small" and "thumb" jpg image for display on the collection web pages.
+This Rake task will produce a "thumb" and "small" jpg image for each object, for display on the collection web pages.

-The full sized and derivative files will be organized inside your project's "objects" folder:
+To start, the full-sized files should be organized inside your project's "objects" folder:

 ### "objects/"
-- Put your full-sized object files within your project's root "objects/" folder.
-These files will be available for users to download.
+- Put your full-sized object files in your project's "objects/" folder.

-CollectionBuilder-CSV requires two subfolders within the "objects/" folder: "objects/small/" and "objects/thumbs/".
-**If you choose to create small and thumb derivatives on your own without using the Rake task**, you'll need to create these subfolders manually and add the respective objects to each folder.
-**If you choose to use the Rake task to generate the derivatives**, these subfolders will automatically be created as part of the Rake task.
+If you're using the Rake task to generate derivatives, two new subfolders, "objects/small/" and "objects/thumbs/", will automatically be created as part of the Rake task:

 ### "objects/small/"
-- The "small/" subfolder contains a web-friendly small sized .jpg image representation of every object.
+- The "small/" subfolder will contain a web-friendly small-sized .jpg image representation of every object.
 This image is used on Item pages to provide a quality preview of the full sized object.
-    - use the naming convention [base filename] + `_sm.jpg`.
+    - **Naming convention**: [base filename] + `_sm.jpg`.
-    - should be approximately 800x800 px max.
+    - **Size**: approximately 800x800 px max.

 ### "objects/thumbs/"
-- The "thumbs/" subfolder contains a thumb sized .jpg image representation of every object.
+- The "thumbs/" subfolder will contain a thumb-sized .jpg image representation of every object.
 This image is used throughout the CollectionBuilder visualization pages to provide a small preview of the object.
-    - use the naming convention [base filename] + `_th.jpg`.
+    - **Naming convention**: [base filename] + `_th.jpg`.
-    - should be approximately 400x400 px max.
+    - **Size**: approximately 400x400 px max.

-For example, if you have a collection object, "example_document1.pdf", these will be the files in your objects folder/subfolders:
+For example, if you have a collection object, "example_document1.pdf", after running the Rake task these will be the files in your objects folder/subfolders:

 - "objects/example_document1.pdf"
 - "objects/small/example_document1_sm.jpg"
 - "objects/thumbs/example_document1_th.jpg"

+{:.alert .alert-purple}
+**Note**: You do not need to create the "objects/small/" and "objects/thumbs/" folders manually.
+The Rake task will do this for you!

+{:.alert .alert-yellow}
+Are you creating your derivatives manually instead of using the Rake task?
+We recommend using "small/" and "thumbs/" directories for organization purposes, but it's not required.
+Just remember to put the [correct path]({{ '/docs/metadata/csv_metadata/#object-detail-fields-strongly-suggested' | relative_url }}) to your derivatives in each object's metadata record.

 ---